IgorKrupenja/vscode-github-soft-theme/README.md

 # Github Soft Theme

-A light theme for [Visual Studio Code](http://code.visualstudio.com/) with lower saturation colors.
+A modern light theme for [Visual Studio Code](http://code.visualstudio.com/) with lower saturation colors.
 Made specifically to be easy on the eyes.
 Based on [GitHub Theme](https://marketplace.visualstudio.com/items?itemName=GitHub.github-vscode-theme).
 Other sources of inspiration are [Nord](https://marketplace.visualstudio.com/items?itemName=arcticicestudio.nord-visual-studio-code), [Nord Light](https://marketplace.visualstudio.com/items?itemName=huytd.nord-light) and [Vitesse Theme](https://marketplace.visualstudio.com/items?itemName=antfu.theme-vitesse).

 The theme also offers a flatter UI with a uniform white color for panels and sidebar.